 All of these products are made from superior quality material.
 They are durable, healthy-easy to clean and maintain, and comfortable for the baby.
 All the products have excellent moisture management structures that allow in air while keeping wetness away.
 Since they are all hypo-allergenic, you don’t have to worry about your child contracting asthma, eczema or such other diseases that come from allergic reaction.
 The mattresses are made in standard cot dimensions.

-Best cot mattress reviews 2017
+Best cot mattress reviews in the UK

 This is a superior quality mattress made in Britain and manufactured without using Phosphorus, Antimony or Arsenic fire retardants.
 KATY® Superior Mattress has a high-density foam encasing a high graded Bennelli Spring unit and covered with a waterproof membrane.